Matt-deve/Clock_for_ChoiceScript/README.md

 Known limitations as of 2025.12.06.
 Future updates may remove these issues in the future!

 *NOTE!* No support for BC/BCE dates.
 Years below 1 will return a negative number.

-*NOTE!* No support for 12-hour clocktimes.
-All times are returned as 24-hour clocktimes.

 *NOTE!* No escape character support when formatting timestamps.